ucdavis/Htmx.Components/docs/README.md

 The `.github/workflows/docs.yml` workflow:
 1. Runs on every push to main and on pull requests
 2. Sets up .NET and DocFX
-3. Installs cross-platform dependencies (perl)
+3. Cleans previous build artifacts
-4. Runs the `generate-docs.sh` script
+4. Runs DocFX directly with `--warningsAsErrors` to ensure high quality documentation
 5. Deploys the generated site to GitHub Pages (main branch only)

 ## Local Development